zeroblack/AsteriskWatchdog/README.md

 - Pass your twitter OAuth credentials as parameters:

-./dog.py --ck=YourConsumerKey --cs=YourConsumerSecre --at=YourAccessToken --ats=YourAccessTokenSecret
+./dog.py --ck=YourConsumerKey --cs=YourConsumerSecret --at=YourAccessToken --ats=YourAccessTokenSecret

 Bonus: You can use crontab and make _dog.py_ run every minute for example.